 Each student is allocated a College Adviser by their college, from among its Senior Members, who will arrange to see you from time to time and whom you may contact throughout your studies for additional advice and support on academic and other matters.

 The role of the College Adviser is additional and complementary to that provided in the student’s department.
 The College Adviser is not expected to perform the role of the Department Supervisor(s), or to be responsible for directing students’ academic work.
 Rather, the intention is to provide a focal point for an individual student’s relationship with the College, and general academic or pastoral advice and assistance throughout the student’s course of study.

 The College Adviser is expected to monitor a student’s progress, to discuss the University supervisor’s reports, and to be available for regular consultation on academic or other matters, including those issues that a student may feel unable to raise with their supervisor.
 Advisers should, as appropriate, comment positively on students’ progress, and achievements; they are not only there to monitor students’ progress and pick up problems.
 The Adviser may wish to consult with the Tutor for Graduates (or Senior Tutor in Graduate colleges) about any students who appear to be experiencing difficulties in their academic work, or direct students to other appropriate persons for assistance with non-academic related difficulties.

 College Advisees: Principal Responsibilities

-The Graduate Office supports the administration of the Graduate School, and is responsible for the management of all aspects of on-course graduate student administration, maintenance of graduate student records on the University’s Student System, support for the Graduate Supervision System (GSS) and University Scholarships requiring a divisional competition (e.g. the Clarendon Scholarships).
+The Graduate Office supports the administration of the Graduate School, and is responsible for the management of all aspects of on-course graduate student administration, maintenance of graduate student records on the University’s student system, support for Graduate Supervision Reporting (GSR) and University Scholarships requiring a divisional competition (e.g. the Clarendon Scholarships).
 Contacts for the MPLS Graduate Office are: